 You can now turn back on syncing and test it.
 If you are using multiple sync methods, only use 1 at a time and only start combining after you’ve verified that none of the syncs are creating duplicates of their own.

-In addition, make sure you are using the latest version of the sync application suited for your mobile device or Internet Calendar sync.
+In addition, make sure you are using the latest version of whatever sync application or add-in that you may use with Outlook.

 Possible causes – background info

 Often the cause of the duplication for recurring items is the fact that the mobile device or synching application that you are using does not support Outlook’s recurrence patters or exceptions to recurring items.

 In those cases individual items are being created on the other device which could be seen as new items during the next sync process and thus cause duplicates.

 For meeting invitations and updates, the origin usually lies with having your mobile device configured to collect only your email directly over-the-air and the mobile device also being capable of processing incoming meeting requests.